gosling-lang/gosling.js/CONTRIBUTING.md

 - Please write the comment in Markdown syntax (e.g., `__Default__`).
 - No need to specify a) whether a property is required or b) the acceptable values for a string property.
 Such information will be generated automatically.
 - Please add `__Default:__ default_value` line at the end to describe the property's default value.
+- To ignore certain comment statements being used for documentation, add the following kewords: `deprecated`, `experimental`, `not supported`, and `internal`.

 ## Commit Messages